Skip to content

 1. The President of the Republic as constitutional Commander-in-Chief (largely ceremonial)

-2. The First Citizen as the responsible executive
+2. The First Citizen (Protos Polites) as the responsible executive

 3. The Federal Defense Council — wartime executive committee comprising the First Citizen, the Foreign Minister, the Defense Minister, and the Chief of the AFDF

-4. The Chief of the Aegiran Federal Defense Forces (Chief CAFDF) — by tradition an admiral, the senior uniformed officer
+4. The Chief of the Aegiran Federal Defense Forces (Chief CAFDF) — by tradition an admiral drawn from the Navy, the senior uniformed officer

 5. The service chiefs: Chief of the Navy (CN), Commandant of the Marines, Chief of the Army (CA), Commandant of the Air Wing